PCI Design Awards

 - Projects must have not already received a PCI Design Award.
 Honorable Mentions may be resubmitted.

-All entries must submit a minimum of four photos of the completed project.
+All submitters must include a minimum of five photos of the project, and no more than 10 photos.
 All photos must be submitted electronically.
 Elevations and closeup photos of finishes are helpful.
 Construction and fabrication photographs, as well as sections or elevations, are encouraged and can help describe complex issues or scheduling sequences.
 All photos should have as high a resolution as possible because they will be printed at 300 dpi or higher.
 This means a resolution of at least 900 x 1200 pixels for a 3 in. by 4 in. photograph.
 Each photograph should have a caption describing the features shown.
 There is an entry field for captions under each image upload field on the submission site.
 The photographs need to be submitted as jpg, tif, or equivalent files.
-Photographs pasted into Microsoft Word cannot be used.
+Photographs pasted into Microsoft Word and pdf files cannot be used.

 Please remember that photographs are very important, as they are the only visual representation of the projects that the judges will see.
 They are also important in highlighting aesthetic features, publicizing winners, and featuring non-winning projects in subsequent venues.